lakshanthad/SenseCraft-AI/README.md

 # Seeed Studio SenseCraft AI

-**No Code Edge AI**
+**Upgrade Any Camera with YOLOv8, Seamlessly and No-code!**

 ## Introduction

-SenseCraft AI is a powerful artificial intelligence application designed for Recomputer (Jetson) devices.
+SenseCraft AI is a powerful artificial intelligence application designed for Jetson devices.
-It supports deployment on a wide range of Recomputer (Jetson) devices, ensuring that you have a wide choice of hardware.
+It supports deployment on a wide range of Jetson devices, ensuring that you have a wide choice of hardware.
 In addition to several built-in AI models, we will be providing a large number of public models on the SenseCraft AI platform in the future.
 You can to download and deploy AI models for specific scenarios and create personalized AI solutions based on your